-Kuang-Chen Lu has believed in this project from the start, and built and maintained numerous of the materials that make it possible.
-He has not only collaborated on but actively leads many of the materials that power or augment this book.
-His dissertation research will likely lead to significant improvements in how we teach programming languages.
+Kuang-Chen Lu believed in this project from the start, and built and maintained a good deal that makes it possible.
+He has also led the research that powers this book, and his dissertation has led to significant improvements in how I (and many others) teach.

 Matthew Flatt's fingerprints are all over this book.
-I especially thank him for the Racket ecosystem and the #lang concept, which also drove the redesign of this book, and for the plait language especially, which is central to much of this book's code.
+I especially thank him for the Racket ecosystem and the #lang concept, which drove the redesign of this book, and for the plait language especially, which is central to much of this book's code.